Need emergency assistance?

 Supporting you

-We acknowledge that some of the information shard on this page may be distressing or triggering, particularly those with lived experiences of harm.
+We acknowledge that some of the information shared on this page may be distressing or triggering, particularly those with lived experiences of harm.
 Free and confidential support services are available at Swinburne and across Australia for people who would like to seek assistance.

 Swinburne’s support services

 In an emergency, call 000.
 For 24/7 on-campus security assistance: +61 3 9214 3333.
+For additional assistance outside business hours, refer to our 24/7 supports page.

 For students